 Under Open Access, literature “… is digital, online, free of charge, and free of most copyright and licensing restrictions.”
 Peter Suber, Senior Researcher for the Scholarly Publishing and Academic Resources Coalition (SPARC).
 It contrasts with the most prevalent and traditional method of scholarly communication in which publishers obtain copyright from authors and disseminate research literature for a fee to subscribers.

-We are no longer accepting applications for the Open Access Fund.
-Please check back for our next round in a few months. – March 31, 2014.
+We are no longer accepting applications for the 2014 Open Access Fund.
+Please check again in the Fall of 2014.

 The Health Sciences Library is now accepting applications for its Open Access Fund.
 For students and early career professionals the award up to $1000 can be used to pay for the “author processing charge” (APC) that many open access journals require.
 These journals allow authors to distribute their intellectual property without any restrictions, and usually permit them to retain copyright ownership.
 In contrast to the traditional journal model in which the author is restricted from distributing her work and the reader has to pay to access it (via subscriptions), in the OA model the author pays to publish his work and readers have no limitations to access it.